Homepage

 Stack Overflow Detection - Method 1

-It is likely that the stack will reach its greatest (deepest) value after the kernel has swapped the task out of the Running state (when the stack contains the task context).
-At this point the kernel can check that the processor stack pointer remains within the valid stack space.
-The stack overflow hook function is called should the stack pointer contain an invalid value.
+It is likely that the stack will reach its greatest (deepest) value after the RTOS kernel has swapped the task out of the Running state because this is when the stack will contain the task context.
+At this point the RTOS kernel can check that the processor stack pointer remains within the valid stack space.
+The stack overflow hook function is called if the stack pointer contain a value that is outside of the valid stack range.

 This method is quick but not guaranteed to catch all stack overflows.
-To use this method only set configCHECK_FOR_STACK_OVERFLOW to 1.
+Set configCHECK_FOR_STACK_OVERFLOW to 1 to use this method.

 Stack Overflow Detection - Method 2